Nail clippers shouldn't be weapons.

 Budget Option Reality

-Cheap "senior" clippers flood Amazon.
-Most are junk.
+Cheap "senior" clippers flood Amazon and most are junk.
 If budget-constrained, look for:

 - Handle width over 1.5"